homebridge/homebridge.github.io/src/docs/home.md

 ## Deprecated Templates

 ⚠️ The following templates are kept here for reference but are no longer maintained.
+For any existing plugin of one of the following types, it is recommended to update your plugin to the dynamic platform type.

 * [Accessory Plugin](https://github.com/homebridge/homebridge-examples/blob/master/accessory-example-typescript)
 * [Independent Platform Plugin](https://github.com/homebridge/homebridge-examples/blob/master/independent-platform-example-typescript)
 * [Bridged Camera Platform](https://github.com/homebridge/homebridge-examples/blob/master/bridged-camera-example-typescript)

-Note:

-* When creating a new plugin, it is recommended to use the above `homebridge-plugin-template` instead.
-* For existing plugins, it is recommended to update your plugin to the dynamic platform type.